puppetlabs/puppet-docs/source/learning/modules.markdown

     # cd
     # puppet apply -e "include ntp"

 It just works.
-You can do that from any manifest, without having to cut and paste anything.
+You can now do that from any manifest, without having to cut and paste anything.

 But we're not quite done yet.
 See how the manifest is referring to some files stored outside the module?
 Let's fix that: